chunter1/ESP8266_WLAN_speaker/README.md

 avconv -i gong.mp3 -f s32be -acodec pcm_u8 -ac 1 -ar 33000 tcp://192.168.1.100:5522

 Where the IP is the IP of your esp8266 and gong.mp3 the path to the music file.

+## Can't build sketch

+When you open the sketch Arduino might ask you to create the appropiate folder to use that sketch.
+You have to manually copy the StatusLedModes.h nexto wherever your sketch is located now, or it won't build